PicoQuant/PH300-v3.x-Demos/README.md

 1 GB of memory and at least 1 GHz CPU clock.
 The PicoHarp software is suitable for Windows XP, Vista, 7 and 8, including the x64 versions.

+## Manual
+The Demo code relies on the PH300 DLL for which the manual is available here: http://www.picoquant.com/dl_manuals/PicoHarp300_V3_0_DLL_manual.pdf

 ## What's new in this version